ssbsukirat/medicine/Neurology/Alzheimer’s.md

 - NFTs are
 	- composed of silver-staining neuronal cytoplasmic fibrils composed of abnormally phosphorylated tau protein;
 	- appear as paired helical filaments by electron microscopy
+- associated with a decrease in the cortical levels of several proteins and neurotransmitters, especially acetylcholine
+- Reduction of acetylcholine reflects degeneration of cholinergic neurons in the nucleus basalis of Meynert, located just below the thalamus and adjacent to the third ventricle, that project throughout the cortex.
+- noradrenergic and serotonergic depletion due to degeneration of upper brainstem nuclei such as the locus coeruleus (norepinephrine) and dorsal raphe (serotonin)